 The Project Planning Checklist will assist in classifying the specific type(s) of work being initiated and identify the type of review process required by the City.
-There are three categories that a project can be classified as Maintenance and Repair; Minor Work; and Major Work.
+There are three categories that a project can be classified as: Maintenance and Repair, Minor Work, and Major Work.
 Maintenance and Repair can usually be done without prior approval.
-Minor Work will require an application for Certificate of Review and can be approved by the City of Lakeland Historic Preservation Board.
-All Major Work projects must be approved by the City of Lakeland Historic Preservation Board.
+Minor Work will require an application for Certificate of Review and can be approved by the staff of the Historic Preservation Board.
+All Major Work projects require a Certificate of Review application and must be approved by the City of Lakeland Historic Preservation Board.

 The accompanying Application for Certificate of Review forms for both Minor and Major Review are included here and can be printed and filled out prior to meeting with City staff.
-Please refer to Section 2.0 Design Review Process to better understand the review process once an application is submitted.
+Please refer to Section 2 Design Review Process to better understand the review process once an application is submitted.

 The attached Inspection Checklist and Project Planning Checklist are not intended as complete lists.
 In addition to the items listed here, homeowners may identify other components of the structure that may need attention as well.
-These lists can be used as at the project planning stages however, it is highly recommended that homeowners consult with architects, engineers or building contractors where conditions warrant.
+These lists can be used as at the project planning stages; however, it is highly recommended that homeowners consult with architects, engineers, or building contractors where conditions warrant.

-Figure 7.1: Conditions of House Features to be assessed
+Figure 7.1: Conditions of House Features to be Assessed